lfrati/simple-systems/_projects/Neuromodularity/2019-12-12-neuromodularity.md

 {% endraw %}

 # Evolved communities
+ A natural question to ask is "Can a similar optimal modularity be grown?".
+To test this possibility we have employed an evolutionary algorithm that has been optimizing a fitness function that explicitly rewards spreading between communities.
+During each epoch of our evolutionary training each of the communities in our network has been artificially spiked.
+This can be seen as receiving an input from outside, like would happen when a contiguous brain region receives sensory inputs.

+ The results have then been analysed using some standard modularity detection algorithms such as **Louvain**.
+As can be seen below such optimal modularity is almost entirely recovered and the networks evolve toward a &#x3BC; measure of roughly 0.4, which is consistent with the results obtained in other studies.
+Some of the communities identified using the Louvain measure have been joined together but we can still identify the original block structure.
+In all experiments the center community can clearly distinguished from the other due to the specific setting used.
+As the only "central" community in close proximity to all other it can play a key role in facilitating the spread of information between distant communities.

 {% raw %}
 <div style="text-align: center; padding-bottom: 30px;">
     <img src="evolved.png" style="width:80%"/>
     <figcaption style="text-align: center; font-size: 80%">Topology evolved using the describe fitness functions.
-Various communities have been joined together but only 2 nodes out of 21 have been misassigned.</figcaption>
+Various communities have been joined together but only 2 nodes out of 81 have been assigned to the wrong super-community.</figcaption>
 </div>
 {% endraw %}

 # Minimal modularity